-Using chia as part of the meatballs, because of its remarkable nutrient profile (Chia seeds 101: Nutrition facts and health benefits 1) instead of using breadcrumbs.
+Using chia as part of the meatballs is another option that will take you to the brighter side because of its high profile nutritional value1 in place of bread crumbs.
 But why do we need bread crumbs anyway?
 Breadcrumbs stop the meatballs from getting dry.
 It absorbs the juices from the meat and traps the moisture within the meat.
-And because I'm a sucker of food, anything touted as "super" even though deep down on my brain, sometimes it's just a gimmick for marketing.
-Still, I choose to add chia for better peace of mind.
+On the other hand, this is what chia seeds do as well.
+In general, I'm a sucker of food, anything touted as "super" even though deep down on my brain, despite it being just a gimmick for marketing, but then for better peace of mind; we have to lean on something good- like chia seeds!
 Once chia seeds are cooked, with their obvious size you wouldn't even notice it"s there.
 Chia seeds are hydrophilic (They absorb 12 times their weight in liquid )which serves the same purpose in adding bread crumbs for meatballs.
 Used as a binder with eggs creating light and airy meatballs.
-But remember, it is not the end of the world; Use bread crumbs if that's what you have and what you prefer; I use half a cup of bread crumbs per pound of ground meat and use parmesan cheese only if you don't like nutritional yeast too, it's all okay.
-If you want to try some new things and join the trend, there are plenty of options for you to try and add on., it will all taste amazing.
+Please do not get disappointed, by all means, use what you have.
+For bread crumbs, use ⅓ cup of bread crumbs per pound of ground meat.

-The best way to mix them is, Put all the ingredients in a large mixing bowl and use your clean hands to mix them.
+The best way to mix ground meat, spices and seasoning are, Put all the ingredients in a large mixing bowl and use your clean hands to mix them.
 A light human touch will incorporate gently all the ingredients without crushing the meat turning it into a paste.
 Ground meat should still be visible.